Jared-goodman/piband/README.md

 -Email

--General Knowledge questions (e.g. "what's the capital of Australia", "how many ounces in a cup")
+-General knowledge questions (e.g. "what's the capital of Australia", "how many ounces in a cup")

 And much, much more coming soon!